scott/do_addon_connector/README.md

 # DO Addon Connector

 Sets up your site to connect with DO via resource provisioning, plan updates, and SSO.

 ## Requirements

-Current this gem supports Rails 6.1.
+Currently this gem supports Rails 6.1.
 If you use Devise to authenticate `Users`, this should work mostly out of the box.
 Each customer of your addon will be mapped to a single `User` in your app.
 With some customization (see below) you could easily adapt this to work with some other approach, like `Account` or `Tenant` mapping.

 ## Installation

-Add to your gem file.
+Add to your `Gemfile`.

 ``` bash
 gem 'do_addon_connector', git: 'https://github.com/scott/do_addon_connector'